Bickerton Hill Circular Walk

 5. Explore Maiden Castle

-Take time to explore Maiden Castle and read the information plaque.
+Take time to explore Maiden Castle, an Iron Age Hill Fort and read the information plaque.
 It's a fascinating piece of history along the route.

 6. Stay Hydrated